Email: firstname.lastname@example.org, email@example.com

 Enabling Critical Thought and Inquiry

-The Armed Conflict Resolution and People’s Rights Project, instituted in April 2012 at the Center for Social Sector Leadership, Haas School of Business, was precursor to the Political Conflict, Gender and People’s Rights Project.
-After completion of its first and successful phase, the project moved to the Center for Race and Gender (CRG) in January 2016, to further enable the interdisciplinary commitments of the project in the next phase of its work.
+The Armed Conflict Resolution and People’s Rights Project, instituted in April 2012 at the Center for Social Sector Leadership, Haas School of Business, was precursor to the Political Conflict, Gender and People’s Rights Research Initiative.
+After completion of its first and successful phase, the project moved to the Center for Race and Gender (CRG) in January 2016, to further enabl interdisciplinary commitments in the next phase of its work.
 A pioneering, interdisciplinary research center, CRG houses research initiatives and working groups concerned with race and gender (as well as coloniality and other relations of power), allowing them to develop freely and flourish.

 How are archaeologies of violence illustrative of the gendered, racialized and religionized dynamics of minoritization?
 How are the conditions and events of violence gendered and sexualized?
 How do assemblages of racialization and gendering constitute death-bound subjects?
 How is violence used to sustain and re-work the minoritization of an Other?
 What critical practices of mourning, memorialization and the sacred emerge in response to a politics of violence that agentizes multiple relations to justice, struggle, difference and accountability?

-Students: The project provides internship opportunities for exceptional graduate students and select undergraduate students from UC Berkeley and other institutions, and from local communities.
-The Project engages age-appropriate youth from affected communities in the work of documenting remembrance, and creating an archive andcurated presentations.
+Students: The Research Initiative provides internship opportunities for exceptional graduate students and select undergraduate students from UC Berkeley and other institutions, and from local communities.
+The Research Initiative engages age-appropriate youth from affected communities in the work of documenting remembrance, and creating an archive and curated presentations.

 Conflicted Democracies and Gendered Violence: The Right to Heal, a research monograph released at the University of California, Berkeley, is a pioneering publication authored by an interdisciplinary and global collective of experts, and draws on work with women victim-survivors of conflict and mass violence in defining redress.
 Gendered and sexualized violence in internal conflict and social upheaval repeatedly mark the reality of several countries that otherwise function as political democracies.
 Applying the novel conception of the “right to heal,” this publication focuses on the world’s most populous democracy: India.